-• Identify and describe the district and school academic achievement goals for the school year.
+• Identify and describe the district and school academic achievement S.M.A.R.T.
+(Specific, Measurable, Attainable, Relevant, Time-bound) goals for the school year.

 District Goals ☐ Identified district goals with a description of the impact on student performance ☐ Same district goals for each Title I school-parent compact throughout the district A sample district goal: The percentage of students scoring at Developing Learner or above on the Georgia Milestones (GMAS) English Language Arts End of Grade Assessment will increase by five percentage points.
-School Goals □ Goals written in family-friendly language □ School academic goals focusing on one or two areas of highest academic need □ Included targeted foundational grade-level skills to support the academic school goals □ Goals are aligned to areas of academic need identified in the School Improvement/Title I Schoolwide Program/Title I Targeted Assistance Plan A sample school goal with an academic focus area: Nutmeg Elementary School will increase the percentage of students reading on grade level by five percentage points as measured by Lexile scores on the Georgia Milestones End of Grade Assessment.
-In 3 rd grade our school will focus on the following area: o Content Vocabulary Development
+School Goals □ Goals are S.M.A.R.T. □ Specific: What exactly will you accomplish? □ Measurable: How will you know when you have reached this goal? □ Attainable: Is achieving this goal realistic with effort and commitment?
+Have you got the resources to achieve this goal? □ Relevant: Why is this goal significant to learning? □ Time-bound: When will you achieve this goal? □ Goals written in family-friendly language □ School academic goals focusing on one or two areas of highest academic need □ Included targeted foundational grade-level skills to support the academic school goals □ Goals are aligned to areas of academic need identified in the School Improvement/Title I Schoolwide Program/Title I Targeted Assistance Plan A sample school goal with an academic focus area: Nutmeg Elementary School will increase the percentage of students reading on grade level by five percentage points as measured by Lexile scores on the Georgia Milestones End of Grade Assessment.
+In 3 rd grade our school will focus on the following area: Content Vocabulary Development